 When updating OpenEMM, do not skip a major release, i.e. if you use OpenEMM 20.10 and you plan to upgrade to OpenEMM 21.10, do not skip the upgrade to version 21.04!
-You have to insert upgrades to the intermediate major versions in order to make sure that no migration processes for the OpenEMM database are missing.
+You have to insert upgrades to the intermediate major versions and start them once in order to make sure that no migration processes for the OpenEMM database are missing.

-To make sure that you are able to upgrade to each major release of OpenEMM, update to the runtime version of the next major relase and after that download and update the openemm code package.
-Do not update the runtime package to a new major release without updating the openemm code package, too!
+To make sure that you are able to upgrade to each major release of OpenEMM, update to the runtime version of the next major release and after that download and update the openemm code package.
+Do not update the runtime package to a new major release without updating and executing the openemm code package, too!